HL7/davinci-deqm/input/pagecontent/index.md

 Although this implementation guide is US Realm, the framework is not realm-specific and much of the content is usable in other realms.

 The guide is based upon prior work from the [US Core] and [QI-Core] Implementation Guides and the [QRDA] Category I and III reporting specifications.
-Changes to this specification are managed by the sponsoring HL7 [Clinical Quality Information (CQI)] and [Clinical Decision Support (CDS)] workgroups and are incorporated as part of the standard HL7 balloting process.
+Initially supported by the [Da Vinci] initiative, development and ongoing maintenance of this specification is managed by the sponsoring HL7 [Clinical Quality Information (CQI)] and [Clinical Decision Support (CDS)] workgroups and are incorporated as part of the standard HL7 balloting process.

 ### How to read this Guide